sheshekabob/plants/Eggplant/README.md

        region="-213,52,1067,902"
        fit="cover">

-Art and literature attest to a long human relationship with eggplant in China, where this crop was cultivated no later than 59 BCE, the year of the first known written Chinese record of eggplant by the poet Wang Bao.[^32] Ancient literature reveals how Chinese farmers bred eggplants to be larger, longer, sweeter, and less bitter and spiny.
+Art and literature attest to a long human relationship with eggplant in China, where this crop was cultivated no later than 59 BCE, the year of the first known written Chinese record of eggplant by the poet <span eid="Q2119204">Wang Bao</span>.[^32] Ancient literature reveals how Chinese farmers bred eggplants to be larger, longer, sweeter, and less bitter and spiny.
 For example, a sixth-century text states that eggplants were typically pellet-sized, but 600 years later, their size was compared to teacups.[^33] The [earliest known Chinese illustration of eggplant](https://pubmed.ncbi.nlm.nih.gov/18819950/#&gid=article-figures&pid=fscigsc-2-uid-1) is in a work of <span eid="Q1291275">materia medica</span> written in 1061 CE, and around 200 years later, another text includes an [eggplant painted in vivid colors.](https://pubmed.ncbi.nlm.nih.gov/18819950/#&gid=article-figures&pid=fscigsc-3-uid-2)[^34] Eggplant also appears in _Yinshan Zhengyao_ (Dietary Principles) written in 1330 by a <span eid="Q7313">Yuan Dynasty</span> dietician of the Mongol emperor.
 This treatise lists several recipes, including stuffed eggplant, a dish that reveals China's long-standing Turkish presence.[^35]

 <param ve-image
        url="https://raw.githubusercontent.com/sheshekabob/plants/main/Eggplant/Yinshan.jpg"